Dostoy320/ShowTracker/README.md

 way.

-The app uses the [The Movie Database](http://www.themoviedb.org/) API to retrieve the data for a given show.
+The app uses the [The Movie Database](http://www.themoviedb.org/) API to retrieve the data for a given show!

 ###Development-level stuff:
 ####Current stack: